waratuman/waratuman.github.com/_posts/2011-06-26-what-i-didnt-learn-in-econ101.md

 individual.

 >  The problem is precisely how to extend the span of our utilization or
->  resources beyond the span of the control o fany one mind; and therefore,
+>  resources beyond the span of the control of any one mind; and therefore,
 >  how to dispense with the need of conscious control, and how to provide
 >  inducements which will make the individuals do the desirable things without
 >  anyone having to tell them what to do.